 - Inverted in Gene Yang's American Born Chinese.
-Chinese-American Jin develops a crush on his schoolmate Amelia, who's Caucasian.
+Chinese-American Jin develops a crush on his schoolmate Amelia, who's white.
 This eventually causes him to reject his Asian heritage outright.

 - In the graphic novel Skim the half-Japanese protagonist's father was formerly married to her Japanese mother and is now dating another Asian woman.
 The creators identify him as someone who dates exclusively Asian women in an interview.

-- Played to an extreme in Watchmen where the Comedian gets himself a Vietnamese girlfriend during the war but eventually dumps her and shoots her dead as she was pregnant with his child.
+- Played to an extreme in Watchmen where the Comedian gets himself a Vietnamese girlfriend during the war but eventually dumps her, despite her being pregnant with his child, and shoots her dead when she scars him with a broken glass.

 - Given an intriguing race flip in Korean romantic comedy Marriage Blue, wherein a white woman from Uzbekistan, in Korea on a work visa, has fallen in love with an older Korean man.
 It's Mighty Yellow And Mellow Whitey, but in all other respects the dynamic is the same, with the woman being the foreigner, of lower social status (the man owns his own flower shop), and struggling to fit in with the dominant culture that the man is part of.

-- Heaven And Earth, an Oliver Stone film based on true events.
+- Heaven & Earth, an Oliver Stone film based on true events.

 - Two versions of this trope in Merry Christmas, Mr. Lawrence.
 The first is the titular character talking about a brief relationship he had with an Asian woman at the outbreak of war.
 The second is a version of this trope, though it would be better called "Japanese general obssively stalks POW soldier David Bowie who may or may not also fancy him".
 The first appears to be Type 1 but the second Type 2, as the director says Yonoi was attracted (along with other factors) by Celliers' blond hair.